wimalopaan/opentx/README.md

 * PPM in (Trainer)

 ## Completed tasks:
+* Internal module can be restarted after turning it off or changing models.
 * External module (PPM) can be restarted after turning it off or changing models.
 * PPM out working.
 * Buzzer: Added beep pitch setting.
 (Janek)